 Emissions from applicable sources at the facility must be contained in the report.
-For the majority of Air Force installations, the most commonly reported GHG emissions will be CO2, CH4, and N2O from stationary fuel combustion sources.
-The emissions of each GHG must be converted to CO2 equivalent (CO2e) and summed.
+For most Air Force installations, the most commonly reported GHG emissions will be $CO_2$ , $CH_4$ , and $N_2O$ from stationary fuel combustion sources.
+The emissions of each GHG must be converted to $CO_2$ equivalent ( $CO_2e$ ) and summed.
 A facility must also indicate whether reported emissions data include emissions from a cogeneration unit located at the facility.
-Note that biogenic emissions are calculated in the same manner as emissions from the combustion of other fuels, but are reported in a separate component of the annual GHG report.
+Note that biogenic emissions are calculated in the same manner as emissions from the combustion of other fuels but are reported in a separate component of the annual GHG report.
 An in-depth discussion of applicable sources and emissions data for Air Force installations is provided in this document.